codefellows/seattle-code-301n24/curriculum/class-10/solution/README.md

   * Deployment
     * Live Netlify and Heroku URLs required for full points.
       * Partial credit available for obvious/reasonable effort even if deployment is non-working
-    * Use the student supplied deployed URL to validate their code against the official City Explorer Application
+    * Use the student supplied deployed URL to validate their code against the official City Explorer application functionality
   * Features / Code Standards
     * Quality attempt at refactoring and modularizing the server code
-    * Server must have 404 and 500 error handlers
+    * Server must have 404 and 500 error handlers, client displays error messages
     * Route definitions and handlers should be separated
-    * Location data must come from SQL Cache when available
+    * Back-end API data (weather, movies, yelp) must come from in-memory Cache when available
-    * All non-location data must be retrieved from live API
+    * Location data must be retrieved from live API client side

 #### Lab Assistance Notes